Steve-Shillitoe/research_planner/README.md

 The combination of a task applied to a dataset is called a **job**.

 The Research Planner web application uses a Postgres database to store user and **job** data.
+This database is populated by uploading an Excel spreadsheet with a specific format to the web application.
+This Excel spreadsheet defines the dataset names and tasks.
+An example of this spreadsheet called **Test_Data_Do_Not_Delete.xlsx** is contained in the root folder of the web application.  **Do not edit, remove, delete or rename this file** as it is used by the automated tests developed to test this application.
+It is recommended that you make a copy of this file, give it a meaningful name and edit its contents to fit the requirements of your research project.

 # Installation